 At Lifebit, we understand the importance of standardisation, reproducibility, auditability and making all stages of analysis FAIR.
-That is why we always prioritise adding features to the Deploit platform that will enable users to access the best-in-class tools to standardise all aspects of their analysis.
-Deploit makes DRAGEN easily accessible to anyone through the Deploit Marketplace, at no extra cost, as users only need to cover the standard DRAGEN-AWS pay-as-you-go fees.
+That is why we always prioritise adding features to the CloudOS platform that will enable users to access the best-in-class tools to standardise all aspects of their analysis.
+CloudOS makes DRAGEN easily accessible to anyone through the CloudOS Marketplace, at no extra cost, as users only need to cover the standard DRAGEN-AWS pay-as-you-go fees.

-The biggest advantages of running DRAGEN through Deploit, instead of natively over AWS, are:
+The biggest advantages of running DRAGEN through CloudOS, instead of natively over AWS, are:

 - Getting easy access to and deploying DRAGEN over your own AWS cloud